-Lettering should be kept to a minimum; descriptive matter should be placed in the legend.
+Lettering should be kept to a minimum; grids and shadings should be avoided where they are not required for clarity.
+Descriptive matter should be placed in the legend.

 5.4.
 Numbering and legends

 Diagrams should be numbered in a single series in the order in which they are referred to in the text.
 A list of the legends ('figure captions') should be included in the manuscript.